GamesCreatorsClub/GCCPiWarsBlog/posts/2018/11/24/assembling-wheels.md

 ![Assembling Wheel Part 3](/2018/11/assembling-wheel-3.jpg "Assembling Wheel Part 3")

-And finally - this is how rover now looks looked from bottom side:
+And finally - this is how rover now looks viewed from the bottom:

 ![Rover](/2018/11/assembling-rover-bottom.jpg "Rover")